API Reference

 raw_only = goblin.fetch("AAPL", start, end).filter(~pl.col("is_adjusted"))

-Requesting a dataset a provider does not support (e.g. Dataset.SHARES from CSVSource) raises ValueError at the dispatch layer — no silent fallbacks.
+Requesting a dataset a provider does not support (e.g. Dataset.SPLITS from YahooSource) raises ValueError at the dispatch layer — no silent fallbacks.

 MarketGoblin